 Danza Orgánica dedicated the World Premiere of Melaza to the survivors of Hurricane Maria.
-All Hurricane funds will go directly to the reliable organizations we have identified below.
+All Hurricane funds went directly to the reliable organizations we identified below.

 We raised $6,236 from which we will donate $1,000 per organization (see below).
 We hope that the $236 will cover any related fees so we can donate the entire amount per organization.

 Fundraiser focussed on the most vulnerable communities likely to be severely affected and face the longest road to recovery.
 Low income communities and communities of color often face the worst destruction and slowest recovery, fewer resources, and are often forgotten by reconstruction efforts, and underserved by insurance companies.
 Adrian Viajero Roman co-founder of Defend Puerto Rico has partnered with two local organizations in Puerto Rico, Nuestra Escuela and Taller Salud.
 Both focussing on the relief efforts of Loiza and other low income communities severely affected.

 "The 26,000 residents in the Caño Martín Peña communities live in a flooding-prone area in substandard housing.
 Many houses have been partly or completely destroyed during the hurricanes.
 Money is needed to help rebuild.
 The Champlain Housing Trust is acting as our fiscal agent, and will make sure that 100% of funds raised for relief will go to the residents through the G-8, the group of community organizations led by residents of the Caño Martín Peña communities.
 Money will be spent on buying construction materials and replacing furniture and white goods for those who have lost everything.